 My Story: Living with Klinefelter Syndrome Part 3

 After that year, my parents decided moving to Baltimore County would be a good option and thus began my first years at a public school.
 I started ninth-grade at Pikesville High School in Pikesville, Maryland.
 Here I knew that I would not be the only “new kid” on the first day.
-The majority of my peers came in from the middle school, but some from other schools, so I wasn’t the only one!
-Though I still felt awkward, I did know a couple of students my first day.
-Some I had met through various activities like drivers education.
+The majority of my peers came in from middle school, but come from other schools, so I wasn’t the only one!
+Though I still felt awkward, I did know a couple of students on my first day.
+Some I had met through various activities like driver education.
 Some through friends of my parents who had kids also going into ninth grade at Pikesville High with me.

 Public school for me was a whole lot different than private school.
 On the surface, it didn’t seem as competitive, although later during my four years here I found that there was a very competitive side of the class of ’89!
 Public school, a large class of over 250 students, allowed me to blend in somewhat, or, as I liked to call it, I disappeared.
 Being quiet and shy, I could just disappear and get by and pass without much fanfare or existence.
 I wasn’t getting called on much in class and I just faded into the background.
-However, I was still bullied by my peers and deemed an easy target by upper grade students.
+However, I was still bullied by my peers and deemed an easy target by upper-grade students.

 In one particular incident in Freshman year, after lunch before going to my next class I used the boys’ bathroom near the cafeteria.
 This bathroom had one entrance/exit.
 When I walked in some older students were smoking and using the bathroom.
 I was shy and very quiet and just went about my business.
 They left and when I heard them leave I heard a click when the door shut.
 Not thinking about what that was, I finished up and went to leave to go to class and the door was locked.